alasdairforsythe/tokenmonster/training/README.md

 `-chunk-size` is the number of bytes that are processed before the tokens are pruned for minimum frequency of `min-occur-chunk`.
 Then within each chunk, the tokens are sorted and pruned  `-micro-chunks` number of times, each time with tokens occurring less often than `-min-occur-micro-chunk` being deleted.

-The default settings of `-chunk-size 100MB -micro-chunks 5` is unlikely to use more than 8 - 16 GB of RAM, depending on the optimization mode (lower optimization mode uses more RAM).
-If you find yourself swapping, a little is okay, but if it's too much then kill the process and run it again with `-micro-chunks 10`.
+The default settings of `-chunk-size 100MB -micro-chunks 5` is unlikely to use more than 8 - 16 GB of RAM, depending on the optimization mode (`unfiltered` & `clean` use more RAM because there are more tokens).
+If you find the RAM swapping a little it's okay, but if it's too much then kill the process and run it again with `-micro-chunks 10`.

-If `-micro-chunks 10` is still using too much RAM, you can use `-chunk-size 10MB -min-occur-chunk 2 -micro-chunks 10 -min-occur-micro-chunk 1` which should use very little RAM.
+If `-micro-chunks 10` is still using too much RAM, you can use `-chunk-size 10MB -min-occur-chunk 2 -micro-chunks 10 -min-occur-micro-chunk 1` which should use very little RAM but take a lot longer.

 ### -min-occur-byte

-This is how many times an individual byte must occur before it gets given a token.
+This is how many times an individual byte must occur before it's allocated a token.
 By default this is the same as `min-occur`, but if you know your dataset is clean you might want to set it to `1` so that all individual bytes that occur will have a token that covers them.
 Or you might want to set it to `3` so that individual bytes that can occur have tokens, but a little bit of corrupt data in the dataset won't result in tokens being allocated.

-Byte tokens are different to regular tokens in that they're not filtered out of the vocabulary.
-Single byte tokens you count here will most likely end up in your final vocabulary, although you can specifically exclude them at the next stage.
+Single-byte tokens are different to regular tokens in that they're not filtered out of the vocabulary.
+Single-byte tokens you count here will most likely end up in your final vocabulary, unless you can specifically exclude them at the next stage.

 ### -workers